alessandroperilli/OCS_Nodes/README.md

 ### Watermarker v1

-This node overlays a watermark image onto the bottom-right corner of a source image.
+This node overlays a watermark image onto one of the four corners of a source image.

+`corner_padding` defines how many pixels of spacing to leave between the watermark and the corner edges.

-`scale_percent` controls how large the watermark becomes relative to the source image dimensions (for example, `20` scales it to 20% of the width/height while keeping proportions).
+`percent_of_image` controls how large the watermark becomes relative to the source image dimensions (for example, `20` scales it to 20% of the width/height while keeping proportions).

-`padding` defines how many pixels of spacing to leave between the watermark and the bottom/right edges.
+`opacity` defines the level of transparency the watermark image must have.

 <img width="412" alt="Watermarker v1" src="/Images/Watermarker_v1.png" />